FAQ’s

 SKATES

-Note: be aware that rental skates are designed to fit everyone.
+Note: be aware that rental skates are not designed to fit everyone.
 Shoe size also does not necessarily match skate size.

 Boots should be snug, giving toes just enough wiggle room without pinching.